-WRDSB follows the Ministry of the Environment, Conservation and Parks (MECP) legislation regarding drinking water.
-This includes an annual lead testing cycle and working with Region of Waterloo Public Health and Emergency Services (PHU) officials to do any corrective actions they are required to do.
+The Waterloo Region District School Board (WRDSB) follows the Ministry of the Environment, Conservation and Parks (MECP) legislation regarding drinking water.
+This includes completing required lead testing and working with Region of Waterloo Public Health and Paramedic Services officials to carry out any necessary corrective actions, in alignment with Ontario Regulation 243/07.

 To enhance the safety requirements around drinking water at schools and child care centres, the MECP has increased the number of tests taken at each site and is making the results of these tests available to the public.